qsnake/qsnake-qt/README.rst

 For other distributions, see here: http://developer.qt.nokia.com/wiki/PySideBinariesLinux

-Install and Run FEMhub QT
+Install and Run Qsnake QT
 -------------------------

 In Ubuntu::